schrepfler/gitlab-migrator/README.md

 # GitLab Migrator

-GitLab Migrator is a Java application which can be used to migrate GitLab groups into an GitHub organisation.
+GitLab Migrator is a Java application which can be used primarily to map and migrate GitLab groups into a GitHub organisation.
+You can also use it to keep GitLab repositories synced up locally and eventuall it'll be able to keep your GitLab and GitHub in sync.

 ### TODO badges